 Salaries and benefits.
 Salaries and benefits consist primarily of expenses for personnel not directly engaged in specific project or revenue generating activity.
 These expenses include the time of executive management, legal, finance, accounting, human resources, information technology and other staff not utilized in a particular project.
 We employ a comprehensive time card system which creates a contemporaneous record of the actual time by employees on project activity.
-We expect salaries and benefits to increase as we incur additional costs related to operating as a publicly-traded company, including accounting, compliance and legal.
+We expect salaries and benefits to continue to increase as we continue to incur additional costs related to operating as a publicly-traded company, including accounting, compliance and legal, as well as related to executing our growth plans.